Command Line Usage

 http://ccextractor.sourceforge.net

-Extracts closed captions from MPEG files.
+Extracts closed captions and teletext subtitles from video streams.

-(DVB, .TS, ReplayTV 4000 and 5000, dvr-ms, bttv, Tivo and Dish Network
+(DVB, .TS, ReplayTV 4000 and 5000, dvr-ms, bttv, Tivo, Dish Network,

-are known to work).
+.mp4, HDHomeRun are known to work).

 Syntax:

-ccextractor inputfile1 [-o outputfilename]
+ccextractor [options] inputfile1 [inputfile2...] [-o outputfilename]

 [-o1 outputfilename1] [-o2 outputfilename2]